Resources

 The Center for Environmental Building & Design

-The Center for Environmental Building and Design is a faculty research unit at the University of Pennsylvania Stuart Weitzman School of Design dedicated to improving the environmental future of contemporary buildings and cities.
-The challenges of environmental design occur at multiple, interacting scales and can only be approached systemically, so the CEBD works in interdisciplinary teams on projects at a range of scales.
+The Center for Environmental Building + Design is a faculty-led research and professional services unit at the University of Pennsylvania Stuart Weitzman School of Design dedicated to improving the environmental future of contemporary buildings and cities.
+The challenges of environmental design occur at multiple, interacting scales and can only be approached systemically, so CEBD works in interdisciplinary teams on projects at a range of scales.
+For more information on CEBD’s climate action planning and net-zero consulting services: CEBD Services

 Across Campus